martintamare/appdaemon-deconz-hue-dimmer-enhanced/README.md

 AppDaemon app to control hue dimmer switch in a very flexible way.

-First intend was to be able to detect multiple press so as to play different action
+First intend was to be able to detect multiple press so as to play different action.
+Code is rought and very generic, it works for my use case ;)

 ## Installation